Model Domain Specific Language (DSL)

 We have started developing a model Domain Specific Language (DSL) that can be

-used to solve many of the same problems as model
+used to solve many of the same problems as

-generators, while still keeping model information in
+model generators, while still keeping model information

-.pysa
+in .pysa

 files.
-The DSL aims to provide a compact way to generate models for all
+The DSL aims to provide a compact way to generate models for

-thousands of models.
+or thousands of models.

 Basicsβ

-The most basic form of querying Pysa's DSL is by generating models based on function names.
-To
+The most basic form of querying Pysa's DSL is by generating models based on

-do so, add a ModelQuery
+function names.
+To do so, add a ModelQuery

 to your .pysa